jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### The Laws of Knowing

+Since there are many ways to explain the world with mystical beliefs understanding the rules of the game is a never ending process.
+We so often get in our own way.

-Understanding the rules of the game was a process.
-It meant moving from mystical beliefs into natural philosophy.
-Completely changing a worldview requires a very rich intellectual movement involving multiple thinkers.
-The movement started in Ancient Greece among people we call today the Pre-Socratic philosophers.
-These were a diverse group of intellectual pioneers who challenged mythological explanations and sought rational understanding of the world.
+That's why adopting a natural philosophy worldview requires a very rich intellectual movement.
+The one that started it all for humanity was in Ancient Greece among people we today called the Pre-Socratic philosophers.
+These were a diverse group of intellectual pioneers who were the first to challenge mythological explanations en masse and seek a rational understanding of the world.

-Mythological explanations were narratives that interpreted natural phenomena through the lens of supernatural beings and divine interventions.
-Instead of seeking rational, observable causes, these stories personified complex natural events as the actions of gods, spirits, or magical forces.
+Mythological explanations are narratives that interpret natural phenomena through the lens of supernatural beings and divine interventions.
+Instead of seeking rational, observable causes, these stories personify complex natural events as the actions of gods, spirits, or magical forces.
 For instance, ancient Polynesians believed volcanic eruptions were caused by the volcano goddess Pele expressing her emotional rage through lava and fire.
 Mesopotamians explained floods as divine punishment or cosmic battles between gods controlling water and earth.

-The Greeks started with the same mythologies.
-They explained lightning as Zeus hurling thunderbolts from Mount Olympus, earthquakes as Poseidon striking the ground with his trident, and seasonal changes as the result of Persephone's annual journey between the underworld and earth.
+The Ancient Greeks had similar mythologies.
+They used their extensive pantheon of gods to explain natural events.
+Lightning was Zeus hurling thunderbolts from Mount Olympus, earthquakes were Poseidon striking the ground with his trident, and seasonal changes the result of Persephone's annual journey between the underworld and earth.

-Many mythologies anthropomorphized the  world, putting human characteristics on top of natural events.

-The Pre-Socratic philosophers kick-started human understanding by challenging these mythological stories.
+The Pre-Socratic philosophers challenged these mythological stories.
 They began asking fundamental questions about the nature of existence.
-For example, Thucydides mentioned in _The History of the Peloponnesian War_ that he suspects the several tsunamis devouring Greek towns had a rational cause.
+For example, Thucydides mentioned in _The History of the Peloponnesian War_ that he suspects the tsunamis which devoured several Greek towns had a rational cause.

 The historian said "The cause, in my opinion, of this phenomenon must be sought in the earthquake.
 At the point where its shock has been the most violent, the sea is driven back and, suddenly recoiling with redoubled force, causes the inundation.
 Without an earthquake I do not see how such an accident could happen."

 The fact that an Athenian general, writing about a long war against Sparta, took the time to write an aside about the natural cause of tsunamis showcases just how widespread intellectual inquiry was in Ancient Greece.
-And he was correct, tsunamis are caused by earthquakes causing undersea landslides that displace so much water, they cause huge waves.
+And he was correct, tsunamis are often caused by earthquakes displacing so much water they cause huge waves.

-By examining natural phenomena rationally, these thinkers shifted from mythological explanations to empirical investigation, creating the foundational framework for modern scientific reasoning.
+By examining natural phenomena rationally, ancient Greek thinkers shifted from mythological explanations to empirical investigation, creating the foundational framework for modern scientific reasoning.

-With so many forces of nature, there is a lot to explain.
+With so many forces of nature, there was a lot of mythologies to replace with natural causes.
 To fully appreciate the measure of Ancient Greece's contribution, let's list some of the key figures in this foundational philosophical journey:

 - Thales of Miletus: Considered the first Greek philosopher, who proposed water as the fundamental substance of the universe.
 - Anaximander: Thales' student, who developed the concept of apeiron (the boundless or infinite) as the primary principle of existence.